C. Peter Magrath

-On January 2, 2010, while vacationing in New Zealand, his wife Deborah Howell, an editor for The Washington Post, died after being hit by a car.
+On January 2, 2010, while vacationing in New Zealand, his wife Deborah Howell, an editor for The Washington Post, died after being hit by a motorist.

-On May 20, 2010, State University of New York (SUNY) Chancellor Nancy Zimpher nominated Magrath to return as interim president to Binghamton University (previously known as SUNY Binghamton).
+On May 20, 2010, State University of New York (SUNY) Chancellor Nancy Zimpher nominated Magrath to return as interim president to Binghamton University.
 He assumed the office on July 1 after confirmation by the SUNY Board of Trustees.